vergiliu/vergiliu.github.io/_drafts/git.md

 - git clone
 - git fetch, gets remote changes and updates where the local repo points to, but it will not update the local repo
     - it will not change anything in the local
+    - same refspec <source>:<destination> works for both fetch and push, only in reverse
+        - for fetch the source will be remote branch and destination will be local branch, they will get created if not present
+        - for push the source will be the remote branch...
+    - fetching with empty origin will just create the local branch git fetch origin :newBranch, from master
 - in order to have git fetch and git merge/rebase/cherry-pick git provides a special command
 - git pull
     - "is essentially shorthand for a git fetch followed by a merge of whatever branch was just fetched"